-Lately I have been working on some License Plate Recognition (LPR) technology for our OPS-COM software.
-Everything has been going great except for some challenges around network setup and configuration in a remote environment.
-I guess I should offer a bit of background on how all of this works, and from that you can see the issue that this post describes.
+I have been working on some License Plate Recognition (LPR) technology for our OPS-COM software.
+Everything has been going great except for some network setup and configuration challenges in a remote environment.
+I should offer a bit of background on how all of this works, and from that, you can see the issue that this post describes.

 LPR technology uses a camera to send images to a processor.
 Sometimes the processing happens within the camera and the resulting data set it pushed to a high level processor or data recorder.
 With the setup I am working on, the camera is pushing data to an IP address that is described within the cameras configuration.
 In the case of a static (mounted) camera, this setup works well since the camera is generally part of the organizations network setup.
 What makes this straightforward is that the camera always has network access, and the data that is sent can pretty much be guaranteed to be delivered to the waiting processor/data logger.